oVirt/ovirt-site/source/feature/commandcoordinator.html.md

 ### Summary

-Refactor the code in AsyncTask Manager to introduce Command Coordinator which holds many of the functions that resided in the CommandBase.
-The Command Coordinator exposes the functionality to persist any command to the database and retrieve it.
+Refactor the code in AsyncTask Manager to introduce CommandCoordinator which holds many of the functions that resided in the CommandBase.
+The CommandCoordinator exposes the functionality to persist any command to the database and retrieve it.

 ### Owner